 This week we planned how we are going to start building our garden.
-First step was to document the sun light hours in the area where we want to grow.
-I took pictures of the garden from 9am to 5pm, every hour, to see where the sun sets.
+The first step was to document the sunlight hours in the area where we want to grow.
+I took pictures of the garden from 9am to 5pm, every hour, to see where the sunsets.
 A garden needs at least eight hours of sun to grow strong and healthy vegetables and fruits.
-Second step was to create a map of where the plant beds will be placed in the garden.
+The second step was to create a map of where the plant beds will be placed in the garden.
 The second graphic is the area where the plant beds will be located.
 The third step was to start growing!
-We are starting small, I got plant starters, compost and seeds, and the children planted basil, rosemary and marigold.
-Each seed has different needs, rosemary seeds do not need to be covered with too much soil; basil seeds need 1/4″ inch deep dimple to start, and marigold seeds need a 1″ inch deep dimple to grow.
-The children wrote their names and what they planted on each pot, that will helps us decide how much water each plant pot needs.
+We are starting small, I got plant starters, compost and seeds, and the children planted basil, rosemary, and marigold.
+The children wrote their names, and what they planted on each pot, that will helps us decide how much water each plant pot needs.
 The plants stayed indoors yesterday, but this weekend they will stay outdoors so they can get as much sun as possible!

-For this week’s snack I found fresh papaya at the local supermarket.
+For this week’s snack, I found fresh papaya at the local supermarket.
 A total find!
 The children scooped the papaya seeds off, peeled and chopped the fruit, spread shredded coconut and squeezed a few lime juice drops to it.
 Super simple, super easy snack to make.
-None of these kids had tasted papaya before, so I will make sure to add a lesson next week on how does this fruit grows, its nutritional properties and where does papaya come from.
-Also, as part of the Garden Kitchen Lab program, we have been composting for the last month at local community garden and will start our own compost program early this summer.
+The children had never tasted papaya before, so they learned how does this fruit grows, its nutritional properties, and where does papaya come from.
+Also, as part of the Garden Kitchen Lab program, we have been composting for the last month at the local community garden and will start our own compost program early this summer.

 The children asked for smoothies and smoothies they’ve got!
 Strawberries, blueberries, almond milk, and honey smoothies.